3nol/how-to-git/01_commits/README.md

 Commits in Git are immutable.
 This doesn't mean that mistakes can't be corrected.
-However, it's just that edits to the commit history are actually creating entirely new commits, and references (see below) are updated to point to the new ones.
+However, it's just that edits to the commit history are actually creating entirely new commits, and references are updated to point to the new ones.

 ## Structure of a snapshot